hydraulic-institute/edb/readme.md

 ### Prep the Data
 1. Download the new Pipe Materials spreadsheet to your Downloads folder.
 2. Rename the new file to *"Section IV - Pipe Materials.xlsx"*.
+3. Open the file and select all rows/columns and clear all highlighting.
-3. Save the *"Pipe Data"* tab from the spreadsheet as a separate CSV file (UTF8-encoded) as: *"Section IV - Pipe-Tube Data.csv"*
+4. Save the *"Pipe Data"* tab from the spreadsheet as a separate CSV file (UTF-8 encoded) as: *"Section IV - Pipe-Tube Data.csv"*
-4. Replace the existing files in the `edb/kb/friction-loss` folder with these 2 files.
+5. Replace the existing files in the `edb/kb/friction-loss` folder with these 2 files.
-5. Open the `edb/kb/friction-loss/Section IV - Pipe-Tube Data.csv` file.
+6. Open the `edb/kb/friction-loss/Section IV - Pipe-Tube Data.csv` file.
 	-  Add a new row under the header row (which is/should be at row 4)
 	-  On that new row, put the word *"include"* in every column that you want displayed on the tables in **Section IV** on the EDL website.
     -  Make sure to always *"include"* the **Group Name, Sub-Division and Sub-Division Name**.